ezell38/Engineering_4_Notebook/README.md

 ### Assignment Description

-The goal of this assignment was to create a beam that would hold the maximum amount of weight 180mm from the attachment block.
+The goal of this assignment was to create a beam that would hold the maximum amount of weight, 180mm from the attachment block.

 ### Part Link